The Seahawks are ‘tuned in’ to a possible signing of receiver Antonio Brown

 Seahawks coach Pete Carroll only fed the rumor mill when asked about the story during his Zoom news conference Wednesday.

-Carroll said the Seahawks are “tuned in’’ to the Brown situation and repeated that the Seahawks always try to be in on everything.
+Carroll said the Seahawks are “tuned in’’ to the Brown situation and reiterated the team’s long-held philosophy to always “be in on everything.”

 So, consider the Seahawks involved.